 The St Kilda East precinct covers a large area contained in several parts with Wellington Street and Dandenong Road as its north boundary extending from St Kilda Road to Orrong Road.
 Development began in the 1850s and by the 1870s the area contained several mansions on large allotments, closely settled streets containing modest cottages, several private schools, as well as six churches and the St Kilda Drill Hall surrounding Alma Park.
 Much of the vacant land between St Kilda Road and Hotham Street was built upon during the boom of the 1880s, and successive building booms before and after World War I resulted in the development of the remaining vacant sites, as well as the redevelopment of the original mansion estates.
 By the end of the interwar period the precinct was almost fully developed, and the next development boom of the 1960s was characterised by the replacement of older building stock, mostly by flats, continuing the trend toward higher density living that began during the early 1900s.
 Primarily a residential area, the precinct also includes the eastern side of St Kilda Road, which grew to become St Kilda's premier commercial centre by the early 1900s, but declined by the 1930s and was partially destroyed by road widening in the early 1970s.
-The precinct predominantly comprises buildings from the Victorian, Federation/Edwardian and Interwar periods interspersed with a lesser number of early post-war buildings, mostly flats.
+The precinct comprises buildings predominantly from the Victorian, Federation/Edwardian and interwar periods interspersed with a lesser number of early post-war buildings, mostly flats.
 Many of the houses and flats, particularly those of the interwar period, retain original front fences.
-The buildings within the precinct are complemented by historic infrastructure and other features such as bluestone kerb & channels, bluestone laneways, the pillar post box on the north side of Alma Road east of Chapel Street, the cast iron base of a former gas street lamp at the east corner of Alma Road and Odessa Street, and the mature street trees (Platanus sp.) in Charlotte Place, Charnwood Road, Cintra Avenue, Crimea Street, Dandenong Road and Redan Street.
+The buildings within the precinct are complemented by historic infrastructure and other features such as bluestone kerb & channels, bluestone laneways, the pillar post box on the north side of Alma Road east of Chapel Street, two remnant cast iron bases of former gas street lamps, and the mature street trees (Platanus sp.) in Charlotte Place, Charnwood Road, Cintra Avenue, Crimea Street, Dandenong Road and Redan Street.
 Buildings and features that contribute to the significance of the precinct are shown on the precinct map.
 How is it significant?